chowfi/Audit-ADS/README.md

 According to the Aequitas Fairness Tree (Ghani, accessed April 17, 2023), the best fairness metric for this ADS use case is recall parity among the different subpopulations.
 Water quality managers can only allocate limited resources for in situ sampling because in situ sampling is labor intensive and expensive (Granger et al., 2018).
 Consequently, we should attempt to ensure the results of the ADS is distributed in a representative way.
 Since the false negative rate (FNR) is equal to 1−recall, we also look at false negative rate disparity among the sensitive subpopulations.
 Ultimately, we want to ensure that the ADS is not biased in errors, i.e. failing to provide assistance given group membership in a protected class.

-We use the following fairness metrics from Saleiro et al. (2018): false negative rate disparity, recall disparity, and predicted prevalence disparity. `gi` indicates membership in a protected group `i`, `gref` indicates the membership in the reference group, `ˆ Y` is the predicted value of the outcome, and `Y` is the true value of the outcome.
+We use the following fairness metrics from Saleiro et al. (2018): false negative rate disparity, recall disparity, and predicted prevalence disparity. $g_i$ indicates membership in a protected group `i`, $g_{ref}$ indicates the membership in the reference group, $\hat{Y}$ is the predicted value of the outcome, and `Y` is the true value of the outcome.

 $$FNR_{disparity_{g_j}} = \frac{FNR_{g_j}}{FNR_{g_{ref}}} = \frac{Pr(\hat{Y} = 0 | Y = 1, G = g_i)}{Pr(\hat{Y} = 0 | Y = 1, G = g_{ref})}$$